 PREDIS ENGAGES THE COMMUNITY OF DIVERSE STAKEHOLDERS

-PREDIS works towards the prevention of early school leaving through inclusive strategies of migrants and Roma.
+Through stakeholder engagement and Multiplier Events, consortium partners promote PREDIS goals and objectives which tackle early school leaving through inclusive strategies of migrants and Roma.
+Early school leaving is a societal issue which cannot be addressed by vulnerable youngsters and their families alone.
 Migrants and Roma youngsters confront structural and individual discrimination.
-They are disproportionately affected by dropout from vocational training and unemployment rates.
-They face discrimination at the transition into vocational training.
-The current act of viewing achievement gaps in education in terms of youngsters deficits emphasizes the need for reconsideration of intervention measures.
-Dropout results from the interaction of many risk factors.
-Addressing the broad range of causes requires engaging diverse stakeholders.
+Due to these barriers, they are disproportionately affected by dropout from vocational training and unemployment.
+Addressing the broad range of causes requires engaging the broad sectors of the community from the local, municipals and federal levels.
 PREDIS works with the community, school leadesrhip and decision makers in education and vocational training.
 Through this, a better understanding of the complex causes is faciliated and more inclusive policies and broad based measures can be formulated.
 At the same time, inclusive national curricula can be designed.

 Multiplier Event in Germany